atbcb/ICTTestingBaseline/docs/16LinksControls.md

 * If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
-* In cases where the link takes one to a document or a web application, the name of the document or web application would be sufficient to describe the purpose of the link (which is to take you to the document or web application).
+* In cases where the link/control takes one to a document or a web application, the name of the document or web application would be sufficient to describe the purpose of the link (which is to take you to the document or web application).
 (U 2.4.4)

 ## Notes
 1. Baseline has